liviualexandrubobocu/hel.language/README.md

 ### Modular and Reusable Tasks

-hel.language promotes code reusability by allowing users to define and reuse tasks.
+HEL language promotes code reusability by allowing users to define and reuse tasks.
 For example:

 ```
 Define my morning routine.